 Safety features include the mandated dual front airbags, plus head-protecting side-curtain airbags with rollover sensors and front side airbags for torso protection.
 Active safety features include anti-lock brakes with brake assist, hill start assist, traction control, and electronic stability control with rollover mitigation.
 The antilock brakes have rough road detection; when rough conditions are detected, the system holds the brake pulses longer to better slow the vehicle.
 Hill descent control is standard on 4x4 models.
 Optional safety features include trailer sway control and rear obstacle detection.

-When Jeep introduced the Liberty in 2001, it was the middle child of a three vehicle lineup.
-Now that it's redesigned for 2008, it's the middle child of a seven-vehicle lineup.
-Compared to recent Jeep offerings such as the Patriot and Compass, however, it is more of a true Jeep, with off-road prowess and bold, upright styling.
+When Jeep introduced the Liberty in mid-2001 as a 2002 model, it was the middle of a three vehicle lineup.
+Now the second-generation Liberty is one of a six-vehicle family.
+Compared to the Patriot and Compass, it is more of a true Jeep, with off-road prowess and bold, upright styling.